elianamusser/exploration/doc/ErrorHandling.md

 **Logical Input Errors**
 - the same room number repeated twice in one line
 - at least one of the given rooms must already be in the building, to connect the new room to
+- building already contains a corridor between the rooms
 - no given starting room

 **Other Errors**